lbighetti/littlealchemist.io/_posts/2017-03-11-how-to-suck-at-programming-1--intro-and-getting-religious.markdown

 ---
 layout: post
-title: "How to Suck at Programming #1 - Intro and Getting Religious"
+title: "How to Suck at Programming #1 - Getting Religious"
-date: "2017-03-01 12:17:03 +0100"
+date: "2017-03-11 21:39:03 +0100"
 category: How to Suck at Programming
 image: /img/thumb_down.png
+share-img: /img/thumb_down.png
+subtitle: Debuting the series that will teach how to be a horrible a programmer.

 ---

 People often ask me how to be a good programmer.
-The hell if I know.
+It's not an easy or simple answer to that question.
-I do know how to __suck at programming__.
+I do know very clearly how to __suck at programming__.

 So I tend to approach the subject with the so called _via negativa_.
 By subtraction.